-In response to this attack on our local resource, shoppers, residents and traders formed the Friends of Queen's Market(FoQM) who defeated the developers and continue to PROTECT and PROMOTE the market to this day.
+In response to this attack on our community's street market, shoppers, residents and traders formed the Friends of Queen's Market(FoQM) who defeated the developers and continue to protect and promote the market to this day.

 Queen's Market is prospering: new stalls, more shoppers and special events have helped to bring in new customers whilst also raising awareness of the continual need to safeguard our community's vital resource.